How Appending to Go Slices Can Unexpectedly Change Other Slices

 Explanation

-In line 9, element 5 is append into array of slice2 which is using the fifth pointer in array and become slice3.
+In line 9, element 5 is appended to slice2’s underlying array, using the fifth position to create slice3.

 Workaround